 International business, as an academic field, identifies, describes and assesses business phenomena in a variety of cultural, political, social and economic contexts.
-As an international business major, your coursework will bridge contexts and lay the foundation for superior business practices.
+As a Bachelor of Science in International Business major, your coursework will bridge contexts and lay the foundation for superior business practices.
 International business research informs policy makers, managers and enhances the potential for businesses to make positive contributions to society.

 The principal objective of the BS in International Business is to prepare aspiring students for careers in globally integrated for-profit and nonprofit organizations, as well as for cross-border entrepreneurial pursuits.
 More specifically, you'll gain necessary analytical skills, knowledge and intellectual versatility to succeed in careers involving international market analysis, global business development, consulting, international banking and finance in any country and culture, across a wide range of industries.